lemberg/obd2-swift-lib/README.md

         }
 ```

-#### Can I use observer for something else?
+#### Can I use observer for other requests?

-Yes!
+Yep!
 Single request method can take `Bool` parameter `notifyObservers` wich is `true` by default.
-Using it you can manage what requests will return response not only in completion block but in observer block too.
+Using it you can manage wich requests will return response not only in completion block but in observer block too.

 ## Installation
 ### Manually as Embedded Framework